Forethought-Technologies/solve-android/README.md

 **Our Plugins are no longer supported and will be deprecated in future versions**

-Use your Helpdesk's SDK to handle chat handoffs however you would like in the `forethoughtHandoffRequested` method explained in the "Custom Handoff Methods" section
+Use your Helpdesk's SDK to handle chat handoffs however you would like in the `forethoughtHandoffRequested` method explained in the [Custom Handoff Methods](#custom-handoff-methods) section